Lackawanna Citizens' Overwatch Project

 You did not have to directly handle chemicals to be affected.
 The toxins were in the air all around us.
 They buried drums of cancer-causing waste in our backyard!
 Many people nearby may have been exposed through environmental contamination.

-A large number of chemical drums were unearthed at the Fern Hill Warehouse location (which is across the street from the facility).
+A large number of toxic chemical drums were unearthed at the Fern Hill Warehouse location (which is across the street from the facility).
 This was owned by WEA as a chemical storage warehouse.
-However, the public was never notified, and evidence suggests that state and federal authorities may not have fully investigated or disclosed the scope of contamination.
+However, the public was never notified, and evidence suggests that state and federal authorities were never fully notified of the scope of contamination (meaning the EPA was never informed).

-It doesn't matter if: You only worked there for a year - You didn’t work with chemicals directly - You smoke and assume that’s why you’re sick.
+It doesn't matter if: You only worked there for a year - or if you didn’t work with the chemicals directly - or if you smoke and assume that’s why you’re sick.
 Let a lawyer decide if you qualify.
 Just reach out.
 If you haven’t already, please contact Joe Toz at WEAClaims.com.

 These are consistent with known outcomes from exposure to substances like trichloroethylene (TCE), benzene, nickel compounds, and methyl isobutyl ketone (MIBK).

 A cancer cluster occurs when a larger-than-expected number of people in a specific area or group develop the same or similar types of cancer.
-We believe the number of former facility workers diagnosed with cancer far exceeds what is considered normal—and that their exposure to industrial chemicals may be the cause.
+We believe the number of former employees diagnosed with cancer far exceeds what is considered "normal", and that their exposure to industrial hazardous chemicals is the cause.

 While the government has not yet formally declared a cancer cluster, over 200 former employees have been diagnosed with cancer, and more than 100 additional deaths are under investigation.
 Workers have reported being instructed to dispose of chemicals improperly and were often denied basic protective gear.